Los Angeles Council president resigns after racist remarks

 The recording’s content rocked the political establishment just weeks before elections for the mayor’s office and several council seats.

-Bonin and his husband, Sean Arian, issued a statement calling on Martinez, De León and Herrera to resign.
+Bonin and his husband, Sean Arian, were part of a growing chorus calling for the resignations of Martinez and two other council members who were involved.

 “The entirety of the recorded conversation … displayed a repeated and vulgar anti-Black sentiment, and a coordinated effort to weaken Black political representation in Los Angeles,” they said.